-Photo by Drew Nash, Times-News
+Photo by Drew Nash, Times-News |

 The past summer was a busy one.

-In June, Stan Shikuma wrote a piece for the International Examiner in Seattle that appeared just before the annual Minidoka Pilgrimage held June 20-22, 2014.
+In June, the International Examiner in Seattle that appeared just before the annual Minidoka Pilgrimage held June 20-22, 2014.
 There was a break from tradition and special educational programming was held separately from the Civil Liberties Symposium held on June 19-20 at the College of Southern Idaho in Twin Falls.
 The symposium's theme was religion and Dr. Robert Sims opened the session.
 An exhibition of artwork made from portraits in the Minidoka book by students at Buhl Middle School was displayed in the lobby.
 I enjoyed seeing these mixed media pieces.
 Read more about project in the Times-News story.

-Portraits from the Minidoka book were used by Buhl Middle School students.
+Photo © 2014 Teresa Tamura Art is a way to creatively engage students with history.
+Portraits from the Minidoka book were used by Buhl Middle School students. |

 The pilgrimage committee invited me to speak about the Minidoka book during two Friday sessions, one in the morning and one in the afternoon.
 Marie Matsuno Nash traveled from Anchorage, Alaska, and kindly joined me for these sessions to add her Aleut/Japanese American perspective.
 I reunited with numerous other people I photographed for the book, as well as had a chance to meet their family members.